moritzgloeckl/esp-air/README.md

 4. Calculate PM10: `Byte11 * 256 + Byte12 = 0x00 * 256 + 0x22 = 34` (µg/m³)
 5. Temperature: `Byte13 + Byte14 * 0.1 = 0x1B + 0x03 * 0.1 = 27.3` (°C)
 6. Humidity: `Byte15 + Byte16 * 0.1 = 0x30 + 0x02 * 0.1 = 48.2` (% RH)

+## Debugging the sensor module

+The sensor module may be debugged and its values read, using any UART-capable device, such as a USB-TTL adapter or even an Arduino/Raspberry Pi.
+Hook up the 5V to the 5V of your adapter, GND to GND and TX of the module to the RX of the UART adapter.

+The serial connection tool `minicom` may be used for displaying the values, make sure to set the correct baud rate and stop and parity settings.
+Sample command:

+`minicom --device /dev/cu.usbserial-141220 -H -w`

+Use the `-H` flag to enable hex output and the `-w` flag to enable automatic line wrap.

 ## Recommended indoor guidelines (various sources)